Taft family: A Mormon apostle

 Ezra T. Benson (to distinguish him from his famous great-grandson, Ezra Taft Benson), a Mendon and Uxbridge native, is famous as a key early apostle of the Mormon religion.
-His own autobiography states that he lived in Uxbridge between 1817–1835, or about 17 years, after his mother, Chloe Taft and father, John Benson, moved to a farm there.
+His own autobiography states that he lived in Uxbridge between 1817 and 1835, or about 17 years, after his mother, Chloe Taft and father, John Benson, moved to a farm there.

 Young Ezra married Pamela Andrus, of Northbridge, on January 1, 1832, at Uxbridge.
 He had moved in with his family in an Uxbridge center Hotel in 1827.
 He and Pamela lived here in the 1830s, had children, and had a child who died, which is recorded in the Uxbridge Vital Records.
 He later managed and owned the hotel in Uxbridge Center before investing in a cotton mill at Holland, Massachusetts.
 He moved to Holland Mass in 1835.
 He later moved to Illinois, and became a Mormon apostle.
 Ezra joined the LDS Church at Quincy, Illinois in 1840, entered plural marriages, marrying seven more wives after Pamela.
 He was called to the Quorum of the Twelve Apostles by Brigham Young in 1846, a high post within the LDS Church.
 He had eight wives and 32 children.
 He was a Missionary to the Sandwich Islands, also known as Hawaii.
 He served as a Representative to the Utah Territorial Assembly.
 He died in Ogden, Utah, in 1869.

 Tafts in the Blackstone Valley's industrialization

 Benjamin Taft started the first iron forge in the Ironstone section of Uxbridge in 1734 There was good quality "bog iron ore" here.
 Caleb Handy added a triphammer, and scythes and guns were manufactured here before 1800.
 The Taft family continued to be instrumental in the early industrialization of the Blackstone Valley including mills built by a 4th generation descendant of Robert Taft I, the son of Deborah Taft, Daniel Day in 1810, and his son in law, Luke Taft (1825) and Luke's son, Moses Taft in (1852).

 These woolen mills, some of the first to use power looms, and satinets, ran 24/7 during the Civil War producing cloth for U.S. military uniforms.
 The 1814 Rivulet Mill Complex was established at North Uxbridge by Chandler Taft.
 In 1855, 2.5 million yards of cloth was produced in the mills of Uxbridge.
 Uxbridge is the center of the Blackstone Valley, the earliest industrialized region in the United States.
 It is part of the John H. Chafee Blackstone River Valley National Heritage Corridor.
-Samuel Slater, who built his mill in (1790), at Pawtucket, Rhode Island, on the Blackstone River, was credited by President Andrew Jackson as the father of America's industrial revolution.
+Samuel Slater, who built his mill in (1790), at Pawtucket, Rhode Island, on the Blackstone River, was credited by President Andrew Jackson as the father of America's Industrial Revolution.